entelect-incubator/.NET/README.md

 # **Pezza Digital Solutions**

-In this section you will start building projects to allow Pezza too manage there stock and a front-end website where customers can order pizza online.
+In this section we will start building projects to allow Pezza to manage there stock and a front-end website where customers can order their favorite pizza online.

-## **Learning Outcomes**
+## **Intro**

-### **Phase 1**

-Admin should be able to manage the stock through a web application as well as manage different restaurants.
-Customers should be able to order a pizza online, this order should be visible to the restaurant.
+Restaurant staff should be able to manage the stock through a web application as well as manage their different restaurants.
+Customers should be able to order a pizza online, this order should be visible to the selected restaurant.
 The customer should also be notified that their pizza is on its way.
 We will start solving these business requirements by doing the following:

 - Create a CRUD System in .Net MVC Project to manage stock and restaurants.
 Allow restaurants to place a request stock from head-office.
 - Expose your Stock Management through an API using .Net Web API that will be used by the front-end application.